“To have another language to possess a second soul.”

-NOTE: I took many of the classes described below a long time ago.
-I am sure that the schools have changed a lot since my attendance there.
-This post is about my experiences with different learning methods and approaches more than with any school.
+NOTE: I took many classes described below long ago, and I am sure that the schools have changed significantly since my attendance there.
+This post focuses more on my experiences with different learning methods and approaches than at any school.

 Here is a list of my experiences studying foreign languages: